 Previously, NBN relied on a heuristic method to guide the resource allocation to new regions, based on its past roll-out records.
 However, increasing customer expectations and the accelerating roll-out speed has led NBN to develop more accurate, data-driven strategies to manage the roll-out process.

-This taster course uses a real-world problem to illustrate to participants the impact of effective solutions.
+This free course uses a real-world problem to illustrate to participants the impact of effective solutions.
 In this course, the NBN roll-out and the impact the successful use of the new machine-learning model has on collecting and analysing data is showcased, with respect to informing evidence-based decision making.

 The question is then put to participants: What lessons can they bring into their own workplaces to mirror this behaviour?

 This course will provide an opportunity for participants to engage with the following learning outcomes: